Enventure/enventure-bootstrap/readme.txt

 i like how the nav bar retracts, but contact isn't lined up nav dots? lightning color?
+.slider-wrapper .sl-slide blockquote {
+bottom: 70% is screwing up the quote
+}

 there are 2 navbars, one hidden and one shown for persist from javascript